Legisign/Praat-textgrids/README.md

 * `startswithvowel()` -- does the interval start with a vowel?
 * `timegrid()` -- create a time grid

-`containsvowel()`, `endswithvowel()`, and `startswithvowel()` are `bool` functions.
+`containsvowel()`, `endswithvowel()`, and `startswithvowel()` are `bool` functions (or predicates, in Lisp-parlance).
 They check for possible vowels in the `text` property in both Praat notation and Unicode, but can of course make an error if symbols are used in an unexpected way.
 They don’t take arguments.
 (Internally, `endswithvowel()` first transcodes the text to IPA removing all diacritics to simplify the test.)

 `timegrid()` returns a list of timepoints (in `float`) evenly distributed from `xmin` to `xmax`.
 It takes an optional integer argument specifying the number of timepoints desired; the default is 3.
 It raises a `ValueError` if the argument is not an integer or is less than 1.